whizzml/examples/automl/automl-script/readme.md

     variance is greater than the given threshold.
 Values from 0 to 1.
 A value of 1 means all the components will be used.
 Default value is 0.8.
-  * `max-associations-rules`: (integer) Maximum number of association rules that should be included in the extended datasets.
-Default value is 20.
-The final number of rules added to the dataset can be lower than this value if there aren't enough rules in the created association discovery models or if the same rules appear on more than one association discovery model.
+  * `max-association-rules`: (integer) Maximum number of association rules that should be included in the extended datasets for each association discovery created.
+Default value is 10.
+Please, note that the final number of association rules in the extended datasets can be higher than this value if more than one association discovery is created.
   * `validation-rate`: (number) The portion of the `train-dataset` that is sampled in the `validation-dataset`.
 Values from 0 to 0.5.
     This is used only if a `validation-dataset` is not provided by the